NeurodataWithoutBorders/nwb-schema/docs/language/source/specification_language_description.rst

         shape: Optional list describing the shape (or possibel shapes) of the dataset
         attributes: Optional list of attribute specifications describing the attributes of the group

+The specification of datasets looks quite similar to attributes and groups.
+Similar to attributes, datasets describe the storage of arbitrary n-dimensional array data.
+However, in conrast to attributes, datasets are not associated with a specific parent group or dataset object but are (similar to groups) primary data objects (and as such typically manage larger data than attributes).
 The key/value pairs that make up a dataset specification are described in more detail next in Section :numref:`sec-dataset-spec-keys`.